-- This duty requires each body to have due regard to three outcomes: (1) the need to eliminate unlawful discrimination, harassment and victimisation; (2) to advance equality of opportunity between those who share a protected characteristic and those who do not; and (3) to foster good relations between such people. - The protected characteristics covered by section 149 are: age; disability; gender reassignment; pregnancy and maternity; race; sex; religion or belief; and sexual orientation, and in certain circumstances civil partnership or marriage ("protected characteristic groups"). - Compliance with the PSED may involve, in particular, removing or minimising any disadvantage suffered by those who share a relevant protected characteristic and those who do not, taking steps to meet the needs of such people and encouraging them to participate in public life or in any other activity where their participation is disproportionately low, including tackling prejudice and promoting understanding.

-In limited circumstances this may involve treating people with a protected characteristic more favourably than those without the characteristic, in particular, making reasonable adjustments for a disabled person and in some cases a pregnant worker can be treated more favourably.
-This is not to be taken as permitting conduct that would otherwise be prohibited by or under the Act.
+- This duty requires each body, in the exercise of its functions, to have due regard to the need to: (1) eliminate unlawful discrimination, harassment and victimisation; (2) to advance equality of opportunity between those who share a protected characteristic and those who do not; and (3) to foster good relations between such people. - The protected characteristics covered by section 149 are: age; disability; gender reassignment; pregnancy and maternity; race; sex; religion or belief; and sexual orientation, and in certain circumstances civil partnership or marriage ("protected characteristic groups"). - Compliance with the PSED may involve, in particular, removing or minimising any disadvantage suffered by those who share a relevant protected characteristic and those who do not, taking steps to meet the needs of such people and encouraging them to participate in public life or in any other activity where their participation is disproportionately low, including tackling prejudice and promoting understanding. - In limited circumstances, this may involve treating people with a protected characteristic more favourably than those without the characteristic, in particular, making reasonable adjustments for a disabled person and in some cases a pregnant worker can be treated more favourably.
+This is not to be taken as permitting conduct that would otherwise be prohibited by or under the Equality Act 2010.

 Fulfilling the duty requires due regard that is appropriate in all relevant circumstances.
-This includes the budget development, preparation and approval process involving the GLA: Mayor, GLA: Assembly and each functional body and the subsequent expenditure involved in implementing their individual budget proposals.
+This includes the budget development, preparation and approval process involving the GLA: Mayor, GLA: Assembly and the five functional bodies and the subsequent expenditure involved in implementing their individual budget proposals.

 The Mayor's Equality, Diversity and Inclusion Strategy sets out how he will work to create a fairer, more equal, integrated city where all people feel welcome and able to fulfil their potential.
-In November 2022 the Mayor published a new set of equality objectives to replace those published in 'Inclusive London' in 2018.
-This goes beyond the nine protected characteristics set out in the Equality Act 2010, and, in particular, considers socio-economic inequality.
+It goes beyond the nine protected characteristics set out in the Equality Act 2010, and, in particular, considers socio-economic inequality.

 Each member of the GLA Group was directed by the Mayor to assess their budget proposals against the broad question of how they will affect poverty and economic inequality in London, as well as the impact of proposals on the specific protected characteristic groups.
 The development and implementation of programmes and projects within the budget framework set by the budget for each body will be subject to a full and detailed assessment of the likely impact on individuals in protected groups by the body concerned in accordance with the PSED and the Mayor's Equality, Diversity and Inclusion Strategy.
 This is, necessarily, iterative and on-going.
 It includes carrying out a process to identify and actively consider potential detrimental impacts (if any) that may arise for individual protected groups compared to those not sharing that protected characteristic, and what mitigations (if any) could be implemented to address them at a level proportionate to the decision being taken.
 The constituent bodies will continue to undertake this at a budget level and in the implementation of their individual policies, programmes and projects.